Speak to an expert

 If you’re concerned about how loud an air source heat pump is, you might be surprised to instead find out how quiet they are.
 Like any machine in operation, heat pumps do produce noise – but how much noise they produce is remarkably low, especially with newer ASHP models designed with a focus on low-noise operation.

-The noise is so low, in fact, that it’s about the same as a whisper, the gentle hush of a library, or the sound of a breeze through leaves.
+The noise is so low that it’s about the same as a whisper, the gentle hush of a library, or the sound of a breeze through leaves.

 But if you’re curious to learn how a heat pump produces noise and how much noise it produces, read on.